 The stressful stimuli send an electrical charge to the brain, whether an office holiday party or a first date.
 After that, the mind-brain works into action and informs the body how to react.

 After some time, we have learned how to give a response to the stimuli.
 We have had many experiences over the years.
 The psyche is skillful when reacting, but unluckily, this reaction is unhealthy and problematic and influences the quality of life.
 So, what kind of assistance can you expect from social anxiety hypnosis?

 The plan of hypnotherapy for social anxiety can assist you in eliminating or reducing the subconscious, automatic responses, have increased control over your thinking, empower you to be in tune with the emotions, and assist you in releasing the past traumas that bring anxious thinking and stress.

 But the problem lies here when most people have no idea about hypnosis.

 Despite what you see in contemporary culture, you cannot lose control during hypnosis, and it cannot be utilized for brainwashing and mind control.
 As an alternative, the trance aims to reach a state of relaxation and heightened focus.
-This process can make you able to close your conscious mind, the sound in your head – and talk fast to the subconscious.
+This process can make you able to close your conscious mind and the sound in your head and talk fast to the subconscious.
 In this condition, your subconscious mind is receptive and open to new suggestions and information.

 Hypnosis with a goal is similar to meditation.
 And it is because you can make the same frame of mind in meditation and hypnotherapy.
 But the variation is that with the help of hypnosis, you cannot relax your mind.
 With the subconscious, you can work directly when you get there, giving it new ways and information to process all the sensory details in the real world.
 While repeating, you can initiate retaining the subconscious to participate in more healthy manners.